-The application for Honors in History Spring 2024-Winter 2025 is now open.
+The application for Honors in History Spring 2024-Winter 2025 is now closed.
+Applications for the next honors in history cycle, Spring 2025 - Winter 2026 cycle, will open in mid-December 2024.
 You will need a UW NetID to access the form via Google Suite.
 Applications require an unofficial transcript, writing sample, statement of purpose, and one letter of recommendation from a faculty member.
-The deadline to apply for the 2024-2025 Honors in History program will be January 24, 2024.
+The deadline to apply for the 2025-2026 Honors in History program will be in late January 2024.

 Successful applicants to the History Honors program enjoy a unique opportunity to craft their thesis project from the ground up.
 Spending two quarters engaged in primary-source research under the guidance of a faculty member specializing in their subject area, students will produce a piece of work similar in structure and analysis to the articles professional historians submit for publication.